HerrZatacke/wifi-gbp-emulator/beginner_setup_guide.md

 Your Link Cable is not connected correctly to the ESP8266.
 Check your cable connections.

 #### Website only shows "REKT"
 You forgot to upload the additional data.
-Please Check Step 1.3 and 1.4
+Please Check Step 1.4 - 1.6

 ### FAQ
 **Q: How many pictures can I save on the ESP8266?**